Fill Your Maryland Travel Bucket List with These 25 Must-Do Ideas

 Oh the layers!
 So many layers!
 Thin, sweet chocolate.
 Perfect, moist yellow cake.
 Layer upon alternating layer, it’s so beautiful you almost don’t want to eat it.
 Almost.
 There’s nothing better than the sensory experience of biting into this decadent work of the baker’s art.
 Well, except for doing it ON the island.
 Why settle for a cake a few hours old when you can have one right out of the oven and with a view of Smith Island harbor?

-2018 has been called the year of the American Wine Revolution with fine wines no longer being limited to the vineyards of California, Oregon and Washington, but the seeds of this revolution were planted in Maryland more than 40 years ago.
+Welcome to the American Wine Revolution with fine wines no longer being limited to the vineyards of California, Oregon and Washington, but the seeds of this revolution were planted in Maryland more than 40 years ago.
 As Maryland’s wine growers approach a half century of tradition and innovation, wine lovers are reaping the rewards, and there’s no better place to taste the fruits of the vintner’s art than at the place of its birth.
 So get out and discover fantastic Maryland wines, and since finding the right place can be a challenge, we’ve already done the work.
 Maryland’s 8 Wine Trails explore the state’s unique and varied microclimates while crisscrossing beautiful Chesapeake Bay country, the rolling hills of the Piedmont, and our western mountains with rich soil and richer history.
 Take your time.
 Cross one off a year.
 In 10 years, maybe you’ll have a favorite wine.
 Or, more likely, you’ll want to refresh your memory and your palette and begin again.

 For more information, check out our list of Maryland's Wine Trails.